ubports/docs.ubports.com/appdev/guides/dependencies.rst

       }
     }

 If the library does not contain a CMake configuration, you may use the `qmake` or `custom` template instead.
 If you choose `custom`, you need to add a `build` command.

-Note, that you should define a custom app build directory.
-Otherwise a `clickable clean` (which is part of the default `clickable` command) would delete the libraries build directory, too.
+Note, that you should define a custom app build directory via the ``dir`` param as shown above.
+Otherwise a `clickable clean` (which is part of the default `clickable` command) would delete the library's build directory, too.

-Configure the compilation by adding ``build_args``, which may look like this:
+Optionally, configure the compilation by adding ``build_args``, which may look like this:

 .. code-block:: JSON
+   :emphasize-lines: 7-12

     {
       "template": "cmake",